Coupling Deep Learning with Full Waveform Inversion: Formal understanding of the coupling

-The better the approximation $\wh \bff_{\wh\theta}^{-1}$ is to $\bff^{-1}$, the faster the series converges.
+Numerically, we observe that the better the approximation $\wh \bff_{\wh\theta}^{-1}$ is to $\bff^{-1}$, the faster the series converges.
+In theory, however, this series doesn't necessarily converge (again, since $K$ is nonlinear).
 For the training we had, see more discussion in Section~\ref{SEC:Num}, a few terms of the Neumann series often provide sufficient accuracy for the reconstruction.

-Let us emphasize that by the informal analysis in Section~\ref{SUBSEC:Training Error}, the error in the learning implies roughly that $|\cF\big(m-K(m)\big)(\bk)| \sim \zeta(\bk)\|m\|_{L^2(\Omega)}$ with $\zeta(\bk)$ large for large $|\bk|$.
-Due to the fact that the operator norm of $\cI-K$ is bounded below by $\max_{\bk}\zeta(\bk)$, this means that the convergence speed of the Neumann series is controlled by the worst training error in the (high-frequency) Fourier modes.
+\RED{Let us emphasize that by the informal analysis in Section~\ref{SUBSEC:Training Error}, the error in the learning implies roughly that $|\cF\big(m-K(m)\big)(\bk)| \sim \zeta(\bk)\|m\|_{L^2(\Omega)}$ with $\zeta(\bk)$ denotes the frequency-dependent error amplification factor arising from the learned inverse operator, and it is large for large $|\bk|$.
+Due to the fact that the operator norm of $\cI-K$ is bounded below by $\max_{\bk}\zeta(\bk)$, this means that the convergence speed of the Neumann series is controlled by the worst training error in the (high-frequency) Fourier modes.}